What to Expect

 All ages are welcome in worship!
-We believe that you don't "grow up" to be a member of the community--you show up!
-All ages worship together for the first part of the service; after the children's message, families can decide whether their kids will stay in worship or go to Sunday School.
+We believe that you don't "grow up" to be a member of the community -- you show up!
+All ages worship together for the first part of the service; after the children's message ("In Other Words" or "Jam Session" in the bulletin), families can decide whether their kids will stay in worship or go to Sunday School.

 We provide Christian Education for kids in Kindergarten through 5th grade (see "Christian Education" section for more information), and we have a "cry room" available on the second floor if you feel more comfortable watching the service with your infant there (although infants are more than welcome to worship with us in the sanctuary - fussiness and all!)

 Children are always listening, even when (especially when!) they're playing, so it's important to us that they have a space in worship where they can be present and listen without having to "sit still".